nerdyrasa/optimize-website/README.md

 #### Reviewer Suggestions

-1. [x] Your scrolling speed is not bad, but if you test it on a modest equipment, it could be not consistent on 60 fps.
-   For those modest equipments, enabling hardware accelerated composition makes a huge difference.
+Scrolling speed may not be 60 fps on more modest devices.
+For those devices, enabling hardware accelerated composition makes a huge difference.
 You could use translateX instead of style.left in the main.js file, or, a little trick to make it simpler.
 Add these properties to .mover in the css file.
    ```
    -webkit-backface-visibility: hidden; /* Chrome, Safari, Opera */
    backface-visibility: hidden;
    ```

-2. [ ]